avivbrokman/email_extraction/README.md

 ![raw](ocr_80909413.png)

 ### Schema Inference
 The schema that I inferred in an automated fashion (below) is very high quality.
 This may have been particularly successful because the LLM is surely familiar with the format of emails.
-A fun experiment would be to try generating a schema without any sample documents.
+An illuminating experiment would be to try generating a schema without any sample documents.

 ```
 {